 5 – Build Your Community

 For example, it is important to be inclusive.
 Diversity in teams breeds creativity and helps you anticipate and solve problems faster.
 Make an effort to think beyond your company, cultural, language and gender borders, and make your project interesting to as many people as possible.
-Publishing a code of conduct can help in assuring potential contributors from diverse backgrounds that you welcome their engagement.
+Publishing a code of conduct can help in assuring potential contributors from diverse backgrounds that you welcome their engagement while also protecting your open source software.
 Having a way for potential collaborators to reach you — email, slack or other means — is also critical: do not overlook this, and then be responsive.

-Lastly, remember that collaborators can offer much more than code.
-They provide crucial help with documentation, proofreading, meeting organization, advocacy and more, so be sure to encourage and welcome offers in all of these areas as well.
+Lastly, remember that collaborators can offer much more than code and software knowledge.
+They provide crucial help with documentation, proofreading, meeting organization, advocacy and more.
+This also gives a programmer or developer the opportunity to build out more of their “soft skills” apart from just writing source code day in and day out.
+So be sure to encourage and welcome offers in all of these areas as well.